-December 7, 2010 is a day I will nejolene-and-paulver forget, though its not so much a memory as it is this vivid video I’m trapped in as it plays back in my mind.
+December 7, 2010 is a day I will never forget, though its not so much a memory as it is this vivid video I’m trapped in as it plays back in my mind.
 The phone rang.
 Matt answered it.
 Looking scared and confused, he passed the phone to me saying, “It’s your mom,” and I felt my stomach drop.
 My mom didn’t even say hello, all she said was, “Jolene, you need to come home.”
 I knew something terrible had happened.
 And then, those two words that caused more pai n than anything I had ever felt in my entire life, “It’s Paul.”

 Paul was my brother, the only sibling I had, who at eighteen committed suicide.